Flomp/vimu/content/docs/index.md

 At its core **vimu** is a tool that allows you to transform and analyse music scores.
 Here are three examples of what you can do with **vimu**:
 * Transpose a score - This is a very basic functionality.
 Transpose every note in a score up or down an arbitrary number of half steps.
 * Search for melody/rhythm - **vimu** is capable of finding any melodic or rhythmic patterns in a score across all voices.
 You can even search for complex chords.
-* Detect modulation - **vimu** employs a statistical to detect key changes in a music score.
+* Detect modulation - **vimu** employs a statistical model to detect key changes in a music score.
 Given the sequence of notes in the score, it predicts the most likely key to produce the observed sequence.

 Of course, these examples only scratch the surface of what you can do with **vimu**.
 To get a complete overview you can visit the <a href="/docs/editor">Editor</a> section.